Data center management: Operations

-Information technology operations, or IT operations (IT ops), are the set of all processes and services managed by IT staff for use by internal or external clients.
+Information technology operations, or IT operations (IT ops), refer to all processes and services managed by IT staff for use by internal or external clients.
 The term refers to the application of operations management to the technology used to run the business.

 Operations work can include responding to support tickets generated for maintenance work or customer issues.
 Some operations teams provide on-call support, responding to incidents outside of normal business hours.

-As lights out operations increased, less of the staff are located near corporate headquarters.
+As lights out operations increased, less IT staff worked near corporate headquarters.
 Gartner defines IT operations as "the people and management processes associated with IT service management to deliver the right set of services at the right quality and at competitive costs for customers."